-When completing the Schools to be Served section of this application, LEAs must first list all schools within the LEA that are being served with FY2011, the second chart FY2012, and the third chart FY2013 SIG 1003(g) funds.
-In the fourth chart, the LEA must list all schools that are eligible to receive FY2014 SIG 1003(g) funds and the selected intervention model for the school, if applicable.
-If the Priority School is eligible, but is not applying for FY2014 SIG 1003(g) funds, the LEA must check column marked "Will Not Be Served" and include them in the third chart.
+When completing the Schools to be Served section of this application, LEAs must first list all schools within the LEA that are being served with FY2013 funds.
+In the second chart, the LEAs must list all schools within the LEA that are being served with FY2014 funds.
+In the third chart, the LEA must list all schools that are eligible to receive FY2015/2016 SIG 1003(g) funds and the selected intervention model for the school, if applicable.
+If the Priority and/or Focus School is eligible, but is not applying for FY2015/2016 SIG 1003(g) funds, the LEA must check column marked "Will Not Be Served" and include them in the final chart.
 The LEA must provide specific and detailed information about the lack of capacity to serve all eligible Priority Schools and Focus Schools.
 LEAs should take into consideration the Capacity Indicators Chart located in the LEA Capacity Section of this document.
 Address all indicators, as necessary, when claiming lack of capacity.